sgord512/Starlings/README.md

 The related problem where I can't get any content to show up is the result of not having a file processed by Jekyll due to lack of YAML Front Matter.

+I modified this, and there should be some changes correspondingly in the repo.